mohammadrony/linux/configuration/laravel-oracle-db.md

-# Laravel and Oracle Database
+# Laravel with Oracle Database

 ## Ubuntu